hhariri/hhariri.github.io/_posts/2018-09-02-learning-to-play-the-guitar.md

 <br/>
 *Verdict*.
 Most definitely recommend.
 However I also encourage you to buy the app, songbook and even theory.
 Not only do they provide a lot of value, it helps support Justin's efforts.

+**Update Tuesday 2nd of Feb**
+Ben from Strummingly reached out to me recently about the site he'd put together, which has quite a good number of articles about [guitar lessons](https://strummingly.com/best-free-guitar-lessons/), as well as other resources.
+Worth checking out.

 ### Summary

 I'm far from even considering myself a beginner but I have found a few important things that are helping me, independently of the service/app you may end up using.